 Crude oil and natural gas prices are subject to wide fluctuations.
 Any material decline in spot prices could result in a reduction of Tethys' future net production revenues and impact on the commercial viability of the Group's existing and future oil and gas discoveries.
 It may become uneconomic to produce from some wells as a result of lower prices, which could result in a reduction in volumes and the value of Tethys' oil and gas reserves, if the Group elected not to produce from certain wells at lower prices.
-For example, a 20% net price reduction from the 2022 average sales prices would result in a reduction of \$1.0 million in gas revenues and a reduction of \$12.1 million in oil revenues based on the 2022 sales volume.
+For example, a 20% net price reduction from the 2023 average sales prices would result in a reduction of \$6.8 million in in oil revenues based on the 2023 sales volume.
+There was negligible gas production and sales in 2023 although based on a reasonably possible price and volume a 20% net price reduction could result in a reduction of \$1.8 million in gas revenues.